What is parole?

 In Australia, when someone is released from prison before finishing their entire sentence, there are specific rules they must follow, known as parole conditions.
 These rules are in place to help them transition back to regular life while ensuring everyone’s safety.
 These conditions can involve tasks like regularly meeting with a parole officer, following a set curfew, and refraining from using drugs or alcohol.
 In some cases, they may also be required to have a job or attend school.
 The main aim is to support their return to the community while making sure they don’t engage in unlawful activities again.
 Failing to follow these rules could result in going back to prison.
 It’s important to note that different regions in Australia may have their own particular rules regarding parole.

-One very important thing that people often forget about Parole is that the person’s release from their prison sentence and the start of their parole period actually is part of the sentence itself.
-As the Law Commission of Australia has noted, It’s essential to understand that parole isn’t a separate thing; it’s part of the original sentence.
+One very important thing that people often forget about parole is that the person’s release from their prison sentence and the start of their parole period actually is part of the sentence itself.
+As the Australian Law Reform Commission has noted, it’s essential to understand that parole isn’t a separate thing; it’s part of the original sentence.
 The goal of setting a parole date is to encourage good behaviour and rehabilitation while in prison, helping the person transition back into society when released.

 What is the purpose of a parole period in Australia?